Assistant Professor of Organic Chemistry

 Job Category : Instructional or Research Faculty

 Web Announcement :

-- Completion of a PhD in organic chemistry or a closely related discipline prior to starting this appointment is required.
+- Completion of a PhD in organic chemistry prior to starting this appointment;

-- The ability to deliver engaging and high-quality instruction in organic chemistry courses at the undergraduate and graduate levels; and
+- Ability to deliver engaging and high-quality instruction in organic chemistry courses at the undergraduate and graduate levels;

-Special Instructions : Review of applications will begin on October 5, 2018 and continue until the position is filled.
-For full consideration, applicants must apply for position number F343AZ at http://jobs.gmu.edu/ by completing and submitting the following; • the online application; • a cover letter (limited to 1 page) ; • a current CV (limited to 3 pages) ; • a statement of teaching philosophy and experience (limited to 1 page); • a research plan outlining potential student involvement (limited to 4 pages); and • a detailed startup budget list of equipment needs (limited to 1 page) should be uploaded as the “Other Document”.
-Applicants should also arrange to have three (3) recommendation letters sent directly from the letter writers to email@example.com in PDF format, sent to the attention of Organic Chemist Search Committee.
+Special Instructions : Review of applications will begin on October 19, 2018 and continue until the position is filled.
+For full consideration, applicants must apply for position number F5891z at http://jobs.gmu.edu/ by completing and submitting the following: * the online application; * a cover letter (limited to 1 page); * a current CV (limited to 3 pages); * a statement of teaching philosophy and experience (limited to 2 pages); * list of three professional references.
+Applicants should also arrange to have three (3) recommendation letters sent directly from the letter writers to email@example.com in PDF format, sent to the attention of Term Assistant - Organic Chemist Search Committee.

 MasonAd : Great Careers Begin at Mason!

 George Mason University is an innovative, entrepreneurial institution with national distinction in both academics and research.
 Mason holds a top U.S. News and World Report Up and Coming spot for national universities and is recognized for its global appeal and excellence in higher education.